-About 19% of the Capital Improvement Plan was completed in the first two quarters.
-Two significant projects in the year's plan that have not yet begun construction: the Browns Valley Trunk and West Napa Pump Station projects, due to delays in acquiring SRF financing.
+About 32% of the Capital Improvement Plan was completed in the first three quarters.
+Two significant projects in the year's plan have not yet begun construction - the Browns Valley Trunk and West Napa Pump Station projects - due to delays in acquiring SRF financing.
 These two projects represent about 32% of the total CIP.
+Removing those two projects and including encumbrances, the CIP was 71% expended or committed at the end of the quarter.